webrpc/webrpc/README.md

 High-level features:

-  * RIDL, aka "RPC interface design language", format - a documentation-like schema format for describing a server application.
+  * RIDL, aka RPC IDL, aka "RPC interface design language", format - a documentation-like schema format for describing a server application.
   * JSON schema format is also supported if you prefer to write tools to target webrpc's code-gen tools
   * Type system inspired by Go + Typescript
     * integers, floats, byte, bool, any, null, date/time